AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I sighed and took out my wallet and dropped a couple hundred on the bar.
 "Can I now?"

 He shook his head.
 "Sorry man."
-He didn't wait for me to say anything more as he headed to th
+He didn't wait for me to say anything more as he headed to the back to grab a bottle for me.

+When he returned he took both bills and smiled.
+"Thanks. for your patronage."

+I nodded.
+"You're welcome."

+I didn't wait for change, I knew I wasn't getting any.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NjczNjc4Miw4OTMzOTYxNDEsLTIwMT
+eyJoaXN0b3J5IjpbMTU4NjU1NjU1Nyw4OTMzOTYxNDEsLTIwMT
 M4NzY3MjcsOTI4ODA2OTIsLTExNTI2MjU5OTMsLTExNzc3NjEy
 NzFdfQ==
 -->